RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

  - mapRoles:
    - "groups":
       - "system:authenticated"
-      "rolearn": "<ASSUMABLE ROLE ARN FROM STEP TWO>" "username": "roadie"
+      "rolearn": "<ASSUMABLE ROLE ARN>"
+      "username": "roadie"
 ```

-⚠️ In the yaml snippet above, be sure to replace "<ASSUMABLE ROLE ARN FROM STEP TWO>" with the ARN of the asssumable role created in step 2.3
+⚠️ In the yaml snippet above, be sure to replace "<ASSUMABLE ROLE ARN>" with the ARN of the assumable role created in step 1.

 2. Create an RBAC for this user: